mbigatti/BMXContentSizeDemo/README.md

 ### Sample log output

-Below there is the output log produced when running on the Simulator on Xcode 5.0 (5A1413).
+Below there is the output log produced when running on the iOS Simulator (ProductBuildVersion 11A465).
+The following data is summarized in this shared [spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Ap0AdXXBv0APdGJkSEl3TlI3ejJvcjNqN1JOUHYtbnc&usp=sharing).

 ```log
 preferredContentSizeCategory UIContentSizeCategoryExtraSmall